Matthew 19

 Certificate Of Divorce And Send Away

-Here we see that God through Moses was protecting the rights of women and if one thing is clear, it’s simply this, divorce, and remarrying were happening back in Moses’ day.
+In Deuteronomy 24:1-4, we see that God through Moses was protecting the rights of women and if one thing is clear, it’s simply this, divorce, and remarrying was happening back in Moses’ day.

 Moses gives an example of a woman who is married but her husband isn’t happy about something, we’ll look at what the word, ‘objectionable’ means later, so he divorces her.
 She then marries again and sadly the same thing happens.